-For information concerning the actual premiums you will pay, please contact PERS or your employee group benefits plan administrator.
+For information on your premium, please contact PERS or your employee group benefits plan administrator.
 Your total premium is set by PERS and includes other benefits.
+This amount may change on January 1 of each year.
 Contact PERS for more information.
-This amount may change on January 1 of each year.

 Tells about materials we will send you, your plan premium, your plan membership card, and keeping your membership record up to date.